-- (8) The imposition and enforcement of disciplinary punishment under this section for an act or omission is not a bar to trial by court-martial for a serious crime or offense growing out of the same act or omission and not properly punishable under this section.
-The fact that disciplinary punishment has been enforced may be shown by the accused upon trial, and when so shown shall be considered in determining the measure of punishment to be adjudged in the event of a finding of guilty. - (9) The adjutant general, by regulation, may prescribe the form of records to be kept of proceedings under this section and may also prescribe that certain categories of those proceedings shall be in writing. - (10) Before being informed of the disciplinary action to be taken under this section, the person to be punished has the right to demand trial by court-martial for the offense. - (11) If a punishment of forfeiture of pay and allowance is imposed as provided in this section, the forfeiture may apply to pay or allowances becoming due on or after the date of the punishment but shall not apply to pay and allowances accrued before the date.
+- (6) An individual punished under this section who considers the punishment received as unjust or disproportionate to the offense, through the proper channel, may appeal to the next superior authority.
+The appeal must be made not later than 45 days after the punishment is adjudged.
+The appeal must be promptly forwarded and decided, and the individual punished must not be required to undergo the punishment adjudged before a decision on the appeal is rendered.
+The superior authority may exercise the same powers to mitigate the punishment imposed as may be exercised under subsection (5) by the officer who imposed the punishment.
+The authority who is to act on the appeal shall refer the case to a judge advocate for consideration and advice before acting on the appeal. - (7) The imposition and enforcement of disciplinary punishment under this section for an act or omission is not a bar to trial by court-martial for a serious crime or offense growing out of the same act or omission and not properly punishable under this section.
+The fact that disciplinary punishment has been enforced may be shown by the accused at trial, and if shown must be considered in determining the measure of punishment to be adjudged in the event of a finding of guilty. - (8) The adjutant general, by regulation, may prescribe the form of records to be kept of proceedings under this section and may also prescribe that certain categories of those proceedings must be in writing. - (9) Before disciplinary action is taken by the commanding officer or officer in charge under this section, the commanding officer or officer in charge shall determine whether arrest in quarters or restriction are to be considered as punishments.
+If the officer determines that the punishment options may include arrest in quarters or restriction, the accused must be notified of the right to demand trial by court-martial.
+If the officer determines that the punishment options will not include arrest in quarters or restriction, the accused must be notified that there is no right to trial by court-martial in lieu of nonjudicial punishment. - (10) If a punishment of forfeiture of pay and allowance is imposed as provided in this section, the forfeiture may apply to pay or allowances becoming due on or after the date of the punishment but must not apply to pay and allowances accrued before the date.

 History: 1980, Act 523, Eff.
 Mar.
-31, 1981;-Am.
+31, 1981; -- Am.
 2005, Act 186, Imd.
 Eff.
 Oct.
-27, 2005.

-Administrative rules: R 32.101 et seq. and R 32.171 et seq. of the Michigan Administrative Code.
+27, 2005; -- Am.
+2024, Act 77, Imd.
+Eff.
+July 8, 2024 Admin Rule: R 32.101 et seq. and R 32.171 et seq. of the Michigan Administrative Code.